ac2087f-aaronclark/001218485-Final-Year-Project/README.md

 ## Setup and Execution
-Install the required python packages: `numpy`, `pandas`, `pygame`
+Install the required python packages: `numpy`, `pandas`, `pygame` Python 3.9 or newer is required.
+Python 3.10+ is recommended.
 To run the experiments and get results, run the 2 files under the `main` folder.

 To run the visual demo, run the file under the `visual_demo` folder.